leela-zero/leela-zero/README.md

 # I just want to play right now

-Download the best known network weights file from: https://zero.sjeng.org/best-network
+Download the best known network weights file from: https://zero.sjeng.org/best-network To play, only leelaz is needed (and not AutoGTP).

 And head to the [Usage](#usage) section of this README.